 Pre-Draw: Starting with your bow arm hanging relaxed at your side, lift your arm allowing it to hinge at your shoulder so your shoulder will remain level.
 Your drawing hand will remain hooked around the bow string with the bow un-drawn.
 The drawing arm will be slightly higher than the bow arm.
+Both hands should be nearly touching as the string is not drawn during this step.
 The drawing hand, arm and elbow should be parallel to the floor or ground.
 This is done exactly the same for the String BowTM and the real bow.

-Draw: Pull or draw the string toward the right side of your face (right-handed archer) by rotating your hips and your shoulder around until your elbow is slightly in front of the arrow line.
+Draw: Pull or draw the string smoothly toward the right side of your face (right-handed archer) by rotating your hips and your shoulder around until your elbow is slightly in front of the arrow line.
 You want the feeling of getting in behind the bow.
 You should feel your upper back muscles being activated.
 This is done exactly the same for the String BowTM and the real bow.